Congo and Art Nouveau in Brussels (3h)

 Itinerary

-Then, you will head to Parc du Cinquantenaire and there go to visit Pavillon Horta, a hidden building by Victor Horta not many people know about.
-Although classical in appearance, the building shows the first steps of the young Victor Horta towards.
-For the upper middle class in Brussels, working with Horta was a symbol of success and sophistication but this building that he created for The Brussels International Exposition (Exposition Internationale de Bruxelles) of 1897 was an initial work by him.
+Then, you will head to Parc du Cinquantenaire and there go to visit a hidden gem, a building by Victor Horta.
+Although classical in appearance, the building shows the first steps of the young Horta into the new style.
+For the upper middle class in Brussels, working with Horta was a symbol of success and sophistication.

 How The Congo and The Brussels International Exposition helped Art Nouveau: